-Striker settled contest after Esteban Cambiasso and Jeffrey Schlupp had netted for the Foxes and a Wes Morgan own goal and a Leroy Fer strike had offered replies for the hosts
+Striker settled contest after Esteban Cambiasso and Jeffrey Schlupp had netted for the Foxes and a Wes Morgan own goal and a Leroy Fer strike had offered replies for the home side.

-In-form forward Austin was on hand to force home the winner with a close-range header in the 73rd minute, with his seventh league goal of the season ensuring Leicester are now bottom.
+In-form forward Austin was on hand to force home the winner with a close-range header in the 73rd minute, his seventh league goal of the season ensuring Leicester is now bottom.

-Austin's goal came just six minutes after Jeffrey Schlupp had pulled Leicester level, and lifted QPR above both their opponents and Burnley.
+Austin's goal came just six minutes after Jeffrey Schlupp had pulled Leicester level, and lifted QPR above both its opponent and Burnley.

-Esteban Cambiasso's second goal in Leicester colours had given Nigel Pearson's men the lead four minutes into a fast-paced first half, but QPR turned it around to go in ahead at the interval.
+Esteban Cambiasso's second goal in Leicester colors had given Nigel Pearson's men the lead four minutes into a fast-paced first half, but QPR turned it around to go in ahead at the interval.

-Leroy Fer found the net with a close-range half volley in the dying moments of the opening period, after the hosts had levelled in the 37th minute through Wes Morgan's own goal.
+Leroy Fer found the net with a close-range half volley in the dying moments of the opening period, after the home side had leveled in the 37th minute through Wes Morgan's own goal.

-The visitors rallied well in the second period and equalised through Schlupp's strike from just outside the penalty area, but Harry Redknapp's side soon regained the advantage and duly held on for a third triumph of the season.
+The visiting club rallied well in the second period and equalized through Schlupp's strike from just outside the penalty area, but Harry Redknapp's outfit soon regained the advantage and duly held on for a third triumph of the season.

-Leicester have endured a dire run of form in recent weeks – going seven games without a win prior to this fixture – but they made an encouraging start when Cambiasso scored their first goal since early October.
+Leicester has endured a dire run of form in recent weeks – going seven games without a win prior to this fixture – but made an encouraging start when Cambiasso scored the team's first goal since early October.